 We have established a national Museum Centre for and about the Dutch immigrants in New Zealand, next to the 30 m high De Molen in Foxton.

-Our Place, or 'onze Plek', will open in 2016, to tell the inspirational success story of the Dutch: from Abel Tasman's first contact with the Maori, to today's achievements in farming, business, the arts and much more.
+Our Place, or 'onze Plek', will open in spring 2017, to tell the inspirational success story of the Dutch: from Abel Tasman's first contact with the Maori, to today's achievements in farming, business, the arts and much more.
 Ons Museum en Cultureel Centrum will also act as a venue for exchanges between two countries - in the realms of culture, the visual arts, business and science - and for our community to come together.

 Reasons to choose Foxton: We can recreate Een Stukje Nederland, next to De Molen, the Manawatu river loop, the Foxton wetlands that have Unesco birdlife status, and cafe The Dutch Oven.

 The Dutch Connection Museum will be a real-life storybook to record and showcase the Dutch immigration experience.
 We've always been the 'Invisible Immigrants', missing from the pages of Michael King's 'History of New Zealand'.